-The Buckland Healthy Homes project will provide comprehensive home-based healthy homes intervention services in Buckland, Alaska.
+The Buckland Healthy Homes project, led by the Native Village of Buckland, will provide comprehensive home-based healthy homes intervention services in Buckland, Alaska.
 The primary purpose of the project is to improve the quality of life, health, and safety of residents.

 The Native Village of Buckland is a traditional Inupiaq community that depends on caribou, beluga whale, and seal for survival.
 Buckland is located 20 miles from the Chukchi Sea, with no roads connecting the community to the rest of the state.
 The community is growing, family-oriented, and has a strong and vibrant Inupiaq culture.
 Residents acknowledge the way of living in Buckland as a strength and opportunity and the community goal is to advance traditional skills by teaching youth about Inupiaq culture, the past, subsistence and survival skills, and responsibility.